 After you have finished the installation process, this is what your newly created Drupal site will look like:

 When logged in (you can always get to the login screen via http://yourdomain.com/user/login), at the top of the screen, you see links to all parts of the back end where you can make changes to your site.
-We will use a bunch of them in the course of this Drupal tutorial, but for understanding’s sake, let’s quickly highlight what each of them contains:
+Here’s a quick overview of each menu item:

-- Content — Here, you can create basic content like posts and pages.
-It is also where you take care of comments and find your site’s media library.
+- Content – Here, you create basic content like posts and pages.
+It is also where you manage comments and find your site’s media library.

 - Structure – This is where you manage all structural elements of your site including blocks, forms, content types, menus, and taxonomies.

-- Appearance — It contains the settings for themes and other appearance-related options as well as site updates.
+- Appearance – It contains the settings for themes and other appearance-related options.

-- Extend — Under this menu, you can install, update, and uninstall Drupal modules.
+- Extend – Under this menu, you install, update, and uninstall Drupal modules.

 - Configuration – Gives you access to your site settings.